 Speciality: Together with the support of your Veterinarian, Pet Bereavement Services will help you travel through each phase of grief, be there to listen, and help you arrive at a place of acceptance and resolution.
 In cases of deep psychological grief Pet Bereavement Services maintains a list of professionals to whom referrals can be made for additional assistance.
 These specialists include Psychotherapists who are familiar with the complexities of Pet Loss Bereavement.

-Education: Colleen Rolland, in addition to an Honours Bachelor’s Degree, and a Master’s Degree, has been certified as a Pet Loss Grief Recovery Specialist through the American Association of Health Care Professionals, and trained as a Pet Bereavement Counsellor with the renowned Dr. Wallace Sife, a private practise Psychologist and founder of the Association for Pet Loss and Bereavement, the only two organizations offering accreditation in this emerging field.
+Education: Colleen Rolland, in addition to an Honours Bachelor’s Degree, and a Master’s Degree, has been certified as a Pet Loss Grief Recovery Specialist through the American Association of Health Care Professionals in 2014, and trained as a Pet Bereavement Counsellor with the renowned Dr. Wallace Sife in 2014, a private practice Psychologist and founder of the Association for Pet Loss and Bereavement.

 Her second passion – connecting with people in an honest and genuine manner – has come to be a trademark.
 Her former employer, the President of a well-known Canadian software firm, had this to say about her: